jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017-06-29-module-not-found-error-in-python-virtual-env.md

 <br />
 `Z:\<your NEW folder>` **and** `/Z/<your NEW folder>`

-4. If you are using the Command Prompt of Windows, you also have to change the path in the file `/Scripts/activate.bat`.
+4. If you are using the Command Prompt of Windows, you also have to change the path in the file `/Scripts/activate.bat`. (line `#2` in my case)
-<br /><br />
-Line `#2` in my case:
 <br />
 ```
 set "VIRTUAL_ENV=Z:\<folder>"